-Iana Boukova (born 1968) is a Bulgarian poet, novelist, essayist and translator.
-Boukova won the National Poetry Award "Ivan Nikolov" in 2019 for her poetry book "Notes of the Phantom Woman" and the 2012 Hristo G. Danov National prize for her eminent literary translations of the Pindar's Pythian Odes.
+Iana Boukova (born 1968) Iana Boukova is a Bulgarian poet, novelist, essayist and translator.
+Boukova was awarded the 2019 National Poetry Award "Ivan Nikolov" for her poetry book "Notes of the Phantom Woman" and the 2012 Hristo G. Danov National prize for her eminent literary translations of the Pindar's Pythian Odes.

-In Bulgarian, she has published three books of poetry: Diocletian’s Palaces (1995) Boat in the Eye (2000), Notes of the Phantom Woman (2018), the short stories collections: A As Anything (2006), 4 Tales With no Return (2016) and the Borgesian novel: Traveling in the Direction of the Shadow (2009, rev. 2014), as well as translations of more than fifteen books of modern Greek and ancient poetry — among them: Sappho, Pindar, the poetry of Catullus, Maximus the Confessor, Costas Montis.
+In Bulgarian, she has published three books of poetry: Diocletian’s Palaces (1995) Boat in the Eye (2000), Notes of the Phantom Woman (2018), the short stories collections: A As Anything (2006), 4 Tales With no Return (2016) and the Borgesian novel: Traveling in the Direction of the Shadow (2009, rev. 2014), as well as translations of more than fifteen books of modern Greek and ancient poetry — among them: Sappho, Pindar, the poetry of Catullus, Maximus the Confessor, Miltos Sachturis, Costas Montis etc.

-Iana Boukova is a member of the editorial board of Athens “FRMK” biannual journal on poetry, theory, and the visual arts.
-Her poems and short stories have been translated in more than ten languages.
-In English, her work has appeared in various anthologies and journals in the USA and the UK: e.g. Absinthe.
-World Literature in Translation: Hellenisms (Michigan Publishing Services), Austerity Measures (Penguin UK), Best European Fiction 2017 (Dalkey Archive Press), Two Lines 25 - Fall 2016 (Two Lines Press, San Francisco), Drunken Boat, Zoland Poetry, Take Five, etc.
+Iana Boukova is a member of the editorial board of Athens FRMK biannual journal on poetry, theory, and the visual arts.
+Her poems and short stories have been translated into numerous languages, including Greek, Spanish, French, German, and Arabic.
+English translations of her poetry and prose have been published in various anthologies and journals in the US and the UK, including Best European Fiction 2017, Words Without Borders, Two Lines, Absinthe, Drunken Boat, Ariel Art, European Literature Network, Zoland Poetry, Take Five, At the End of the World – Contemporary Poetry from Bulgaria.

 You can read Iana Boukova's "The stone Quarter" here...